Reed-CompBio/spras/docs/tutorial/intermediate.rst

 =================================

 To connect our proteins, we need a background interactome.
-For this dataset, we use a protein-protein interaction (PPI) interactome.
-For this dataset, two interactomes are merged (directed edges prioritized when available):
+For this dataset, we merge two protein-protein interaction (PPI) interactomes, prioritizing directed edges when both sources include the same
+interaction:

 -  iRefIndex v13 (159,095 undirected interactions)
 -  PhosphoSitePlus (4,080 directed kinase-substrate interactions)